A. Garrett Lisi Gar@Lisi.org

 SCIENTIFIC CONSULTING

-Throughout my career in research and education, I have made full use of the technological tools available, developing strong technical expertise in the invention of mathematical algorithms for complex calculations.
-I have written small programs in C, Objective C, Python, Fortran, Pascal, Basic, Lisp, etc., as well as in a wide range of application specific interpretive languages such as Mathematica, Maple, MatLab, Javascript, and html/xml.
+Throughout my career in research and education I have made full use of the technological tools available and developed strong expertise in advanced problem solving, the invention of mathematical algorithms, and complex calculations.
+I have programmed in C, Objective C, Python, Fortran, Pascal, Basic, Lisp, etc., as well as in a wide range of application-specific interpretive languages such as Mathematica, Maple, MatLab, Javascript, and html.
 I am most familiar with Unix-based operating systems, but am comfortable working within any computing environment.
-My extensive background in science, education, and computing enables me to be very effective in addressing the complex social as well as technological needs of those wishing to implement advanced solutions.
+My extensive background in science, education, and computing enables me to be very effective in addressing the complex social as well as technological needs of those wishing to solve hard problems.
 My clients and projects have included:

 5/05-1/06 Peletex, Inc.